zntfdr/talks/2020 SPM All the things!/spm_all_the_things.md

 # Package.swift

 [.code-highlight: all]
-^The file is the manifest of our package.
+^manifest of our package

-^The Package.swift declares the whole package declaration.
+equivalent of a project configuration.
-^If something is not declared here, it doesn't exist.
+If something is not declared here, it doesn't exist.

 [.code-highlight: 6]
 ^we have the name